DavinKD/SmartThings/README.md

 With slight changes, I'm sure this could be used for many other devices flashed the same way.
 See the tuya-convert wiki regarding which devices have been successfully flashed.

+I.  Installation
+  A.  Device Handlers
+    1. Log into SmartThings IDE
+    2. Go to My Device Handlers
+    3. Click Settings
+    4. Click Add new repository
+        a.
+Owner - DavinKD
+        b.
+Name - SmartThings
+        c.
+Branch - master
+    5. Click Save
+    6. Click Update from Repo
+    7. Select SmartThings (master)
+    8. In the New column select all the device handlers you want.
+    9. Put a checkmark in the Publish field
+    10. Click Execute update
+  B.  Add new devices
+    1. In the IDE go to My Device
+    2. Click +New Device
+        a.
+Name - Anything you want
+        b.
+Label - Anything you want
+        c.
+Zigbee Id - Leave blank
+        d.
+Device Network Id - Enter something unique for each device
+        e.
+Type - Select the appropriate device handle added in I.A. (they will be at the bottom of the list)
+        f.
+Version - Published
+        g.
+Location - Pick your location
+        h.
+Hub - Select your hub
+        i.
+Group - Optional
+    3. Click Create
+II.
+Device Settings
+    1. After installing the device you can pull them up in the SmartThings mobile app and edit the settings.
+Please note that not all devices have the same settings
+        a.
+IP Address - The IP address of the device.
+        b.
+Power Channel - This is the power channel in Tasmota, this is usaually 1, but if you have devices with multiple relays, etc, it can be a different number
+        c.
+LED 1-3 Channel - If you've assigned a seperate relay to a LED on the device enter it's number.
+Enter 0 if you did not assign relays to the LEDs and are instead using the built in Tasmota LED functionality
+        d.
+Turn on LED 1-3 with switch - Yes/No to tell the device handler you want to turn LEDs on/off when the main power is turned on/off
+        e.
+USE MQTT for Commands - If turned on, any commands will be sent to my custom Web service which forwards the commands to your MQTT broker.
+This is optional
+        f.
+Use MQTT for Updates - If turned on, the device handler will be expecting my MQTT broker to send "Execute" commands through the SmartThings API whenever the devices send updates to the MQTT broker.
+This is required if you want real-time status updates for actions done at the device itself.
+Otherwise, this is optional
+        g.
+MQTT Proxy Web Server - This is the IP address of the web server that send commands to MQTT (see Use MQTT for Commands)
+        h.
+MQTT Topic - MQTT Topic as defined in Tasmota
+        i.
+Turn on debug logging - If on, logging will show up in the SmartThings IDE.
+If off, all but errors will be supressed.
+        j.
+Username - Optional - If your tasmota web interface ie password protected it will be required.
+        k.
+Password - Optional - If your tasmota web interface ie password protected it will be required.